 The costly consequences in each of these examples could have been avoided with timely consultation about the applicable rules.
 Product defects and consumer injuries generally must be disclosed right away to the relevant government agency.
 In addition, several categories of products, such as pesticides, require advance registration or certification.
 Safety products, such as fire extinguishers, automatic sprinkler systems, scaffolding, and hoisting machines, must receive a Nationally Recognized Testing Laboratory certification if used in a workplace.
 A wide range of children’s products, from infant carriers to sleepwear, require third-party safety testing at accredited laboratories.
 Other products require instead a General Certificate of Conformity certifying compliance with various FTC Safety Standards, including adult bicycle helmets, bunk beds, lawn darts, certain apparel, and rugs and carpets.

 Although these enforcement examples may seem extreme, there are thousands of similar stories of lesser fines and near-misses.
 Those cases nevertheless generate significant costs to the company in time spent responding to these enforcement actions, and the wasted spending on non-compliant labeling and advertising, which might have been avoided with regulatory guidance prior to product launch.

-If you have questions about the issues in this Alert, would like to learn more about which regulations might apply to your products or advertising, or if you wish to receive our other Alerts on developments in Product Regulation and Chemical Safety, please contact Ken Gray, Margaret Minister, or Matt Stein.
+If you have questions about the issues in this alert, would like to learn more about which regulations might apply to your products or advertising, or if you wish to receive our other alerts on developments in Product Regulation and Chemical Safety, please contact Margaret Minister or Matt Stein.